pasosdeJesus/intercambiador/func/README.md

 32-bit seqno
 32-bit unsinged op equal to 1300
 Valid MsgAddress of seller with add
---- Nothing else if expiring an ad, in case of conflict the following also Coins to give to seller
+--- Nothing else if expiring an ad, in case of conflict the following also:
+Coins to give to seller
-Address of Buyer
+Address of Buyer to give rest of coins

 The possible erros it can throw are: